 Getting a little more practical and detailed, another important topic we’ll discuss is quantities.
 This information is especially useful in determining the overall cost of your wedding flowers, but sometimes I do suggest certain flowers that may lend themselves better to specific arrangements.
 Smaller flowers work best for small, intricate pieces like boutonnieres, corsages, and crowns.
 Larger flowers like sunflowers, hydrangea, and large calla lilies or versatile, hardly flowers like roses and carnations can be perfect for installations or large arrangements.

 I hope this helps get you prepared and excited for your wedding floral consultation.
-Talking about flowers for your wedding should be fun and the goal of this post is to prepare you for the things we will discuss so pour partnership can produce the most beautiful arrangements for one of the most beautiful events.
+You can also watch the video down below.
+Talking about flowers for your wedding should be fun and the goal in sharing this knowledge with you is to prepare you for the things we will discuss so our partnership can produce the most beautiful arrangements for one of the most beautiful events.
 Ready to chat about your wedding flowers?
 Join me in the clouds – there’s lots of fabulous floral arrangements up here!